 - Get the driver's information: Just as with a vehicle-to-vehicle accident, you should collect the driver's name, phone number, insurance information, and license number and license plate number.

 - Document the events: If you have a phone or paper and pen, take down notes of what happened.
 Try to write down everything you remember including where you were, what the vehicle was doing, and even the road and weather conditions.
 Take mental notes if no writing materials are available.

 - Protect evidence: Do not attempt to fix your bike, wash your clothes, or get rid of any safety equipment you were wearing at the time of the accident.
 This can all be useful evidence for insurance purposes or in the event that you file a personal injury claim.

 - Call an experienced attorney: An experienced bicycle accident attorney can help you hold the responsible party liable while pursuing the maximum compensation you deserve your for injuries.

-Contact Our Experienced Fort Meyers Attorneys Today
+Contact Our Experienced Fort Myers Bicycle Accident Attorneys Today

 As a bicyclist, you have just as many rights as any other vehicle on the road.
 If you've been seriously injured because of negligent driving from another person, we can fight for justice on your behalf so that you can get the compensation you need for any medical bills, lost wages from time missed at work, and pain and suffering.